-Another important aspect to understand is that a business email should be short and clear because most business people are often busy to read novel-like emails.
+Another important aspect to proper email etiquette is to understand that a business email should be short and clear because most business people are often busy to read novel-like emails.
 Therefore, unless it is an email that contains technical information that needs vivid accuracy, there is no point of drafting a multi-paragraphed email when you can only state the points directly, briefly and clearly.Writing emails that are short and to-the-point will reduce the time you spend on emails for business communication and make you more productive.

-Nevertheless, just because it is recommended that you keep your business emails short and appealing; this does not necessarily mean that you should be informal or use casual language and style to communicate.
+Nevertheless, just because it is recommended that you keep the subject lines of your business emails short and appealing; this does not necessarily mean that you should be informal or use a more casual language, and style to communicate.

 4) Proofread the email

 One element that makes your message to stand out is your ability to edit and modify it to make business sense.
-It would be pointless to use long sentences to express a message that can be done using one or two words.
-It is of utmost importance to ensure that you read the message more than once especially if the email contains information that is somewhat confidential.
+It would be pointless to use long sentences to express a message that can be done using more than one word or two words.
+It is of utmost importance to double check the forwarded email to ensure that you read the message more than once especially if the email chain contains information that is somewhat confidential.

 When you reread your emails before sending them, you will be certain of placing and replacing particular content that you need to relay to your recipient.
 Also, proofreading helps in preventing possible misinterpretation if later realized that you used wrong words or phrases to communicate your message

-Additionally, you need to know that proofreading can create a significant difference between consideration of the emails and its dismissal.
-It is therefore prudent that you go through the business communication emails that you have written before clicking the send button.
+Additionally for proper business email etiquette, you need to know that proofreading business correspondence can create a significant difference between consideration of the emails and its dismissal.
+It is therefore prudent that you go through the business communication emails that you have writtenbefore clicking the send button.

 5) Implement the coffee cup rule

-There are instances when you have to write business communication emails in regards to a crucial issue or to report an adverse occurrence in the company.
+There are instances when you have to write business communication emails in regards to a crucial issue or to report an adverse occurrence in the company website and phone number.
 In such cases, it is recommended that you do not send it right away to the recipient.
-Instead, after drafting it, make sure that you hold it a bit probably by saving it to a draft folder.
+Instead, after drafting the professional email signature on it, make sure that you hold it a bit probably by saving it to a draft folder.